bradnerc/1800_BBY23/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to make exercising more appealing.
 * Hi my name is Daniel.
 I'm excited about this project becuase I get to learn how to use GitHub.
 * Hello my name is Bradner.